Willunga, South Australia: Media

 Tribe FM 91.1 is an Australian community radio station which broadcasts from Willunga.
 It is run by volunteers and services the mid-south coast and surrounding areas.
 The station live streams online and has some additional on-demand programs available on their website.
 The station won the 2018 SACBA Bilby Award for sports broadcasting.
 The team responsible for the winning program includes the South Australian parliamentarian, Katrine Hildyard.

 Willunga was home to a short-lived publication, printed by Matthew Goode, known as the Willunga Bulletin (1907).
 A generic medical broadsheet, it was essentially a four-page promotion for the American-based Dr Sheldon's medicines.

 Sports

 Willunga has many sporting teams, including a football team (the Demons); a football team for students; a netball club, a basketball club, tennis club and a cricket club.

-Also, the township has a soccer club, in the NDJSA league.
+Willunga has a soccer club, the Willunga Phoenix, who play in the Noarlunga & Districts Junior Soccer Association and Adelaide Hills Junior Football Association.

-Railway

-The line from Adelaide reached Willunga on 20 January 1915 operated by South Australian Railways.
-A station-master was appointed at the station.
-A 60 feet turntable was installed during construction, but was removed to Marino in 1941–2.
-The triangle, later in use, was built around 1930.
-The one train per week freight service, introduced in 1963, was scheduled so that locomotives did not stable at Willunga overnight and consequently, tenders were called for demolition of the employee's barracks and other engine facilities.
-The line closed in 1969 and a track-removal train dismantled the line in 1972.
-The corridor is now the Coast to Vines Rail Trail from Hallett Cove to Willunga.